POSTS TAGGED: Google Play edition

 We have several flavors of AOSP-based Android builds here on XDA-Developers, and each one of them brings something new to the table.
 It could be the originality of CyanogenMod that floats your boat, or maybe some of the advanced control features in Paranoid Android.
 Whatever your motivation to sail through the sea of custom ROMs on XDA, there is one thing that we are certain of, and that is that your ORD always wants more.
 But wanting more can sometimes make you feel a little like little Oliver Twist asking for more gruel at the orphanage–particularly if your device is not exactly the center of the developers’ universe.
 This is the case for Sony’s phablet, the Sony

-Posted June 27, 2014 By: egzthunder1
+Posted June 27, 2014 at 04:00 pm by egzthunder1

 With the unveiling and release of Android L Developer Preview, Android 4.4.4 doesn’t seem like such a big deal anymore.
 While many people are quick to speculate about their carrier/OEM’s course of action with this latest variant of KitKat, many OEMs will undoubtedly skip this version altogether and go straight for L once it’s released in late Fall or early Winter.

-Posted June 6, 2014 By: Jimmy McGee
+Posted June 6, 2014 at 08:00 am by Jimmy McGee

 Android KitKat 4.4.3 has been released for the Nexus 5 and many more Nexus devices!
 That and much more news is covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is the announcement that OmniROM nightlies are now based on Android 4.4.3 and Google announced a new Project Tango tablet!
 That’s not all that’s covered in today’s video!

 Jordan talks about the other videos released this week on XDA Developer TV.
 XDA Developer TV Producer TK released an Xposed Tuesday video for OK Google for 3rd Party Launchers.
 Then, Jordan talked about Portal and Half-Life 2 on the Nvidia Shield.
 Finally, TK gave us a an Android App Review of Gallery P. . .
 READ ON »

-Posted June 3, 2014 By: Will Verduzco
+Posted June 3, 2014 at 08:00 pm by Will Verduzco

 Today will undoubtedly be remembered the day of Android 4.4.3–at least among us die hard Android fans.
 Immediately following yesterday’s official release, we’ve seen quite a bit of Android 4.4.3-related activity.
 Early this morning, we saw the Android 4.4.3 OTA make its way over to the WiFi-only variant of the Google Nexus 7 (2013).
 Just a few hours later, we talked about all of the changes made in 4.4.3.
 Not too long after, Motorola began updating its “Moto” devices to 4.4.3.
 And finally, Google began rolling out the 4.4.3 incremental OTA to the flagship Nexus 5.

-Posted April 19, 2014 By: Will Verduzco
+Posted April 19, 2014 at 12:30 pm by Will Verduzco

 You may recall that a few days ago, Sprint jumped the gun a little bit in stating that Android 4.4.3 would be rolling out for the Google Nexus 5 in waves, starting on April 14th.
 Well, the 14th has come and gone, and the Nexus 5 is still without 4.4.3.
 And in fact, Sprint even removed mention of KTU84F from their support page recently.

 Posted February 14, 2014 at 08:00 am by Jimmy McGee

 Android KitKat 4.4.2 is now available for the unlocked and developer edition HTC Ones!
 That and much more news is covered by Jordan, as he reviews all the important stories from this week.
 Included in this week’s news is the announcement that CyanogenMod 11 Milestone 3 is available for 50 devices and their is now a way to turn your Moto G into a Play Edition!
 That’s not all that’s covered in today’s video!

 Posted January 14, 2014 at 02:30 pm by Will Verduzco

 It’s no secret that the highly regarded Moto G has been a major success ever since its launch a few months back.
 The device, which doesn’t delude itself with false flagship aspirations still manages to deliver a fantastic user experience.
 And perhaps more importantly, it does this at a price that doesn’t break the bank.
 Now, Google has just made the Moto G that much more enticing, by releasing the Moto G Google Play edition for the same $179 price that made the original device so ground-breaking.

 Posted December 17, 2013 at 05:00 pm by Will Verduzco

 We first got word that 4.4.2 was being released to the Sony Z Ultra Google Play edition earlier today, when XDA Forum Member cob2004 posted a few screenshots and detailed his experiences with the update.
 In addition to bumping up the Android version to 4.4.2, the 444.1 MB full install OTA also fixes a few of the very annoying bugs plaguing the device including not being able to access security settings and not being able to uninstall apps.